kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 to generate building point clouds for York.

-To generate building point clouds for entire York or other AOIs, please see the detailed description:
+To generate building point clouds for the entire AOI of York or other AOIs, please see the detailed description:

     documentation/RUN_POINTCLOUD_GENERATION.md